EdenKupe/anarchysf/pages/hotlist.md

 But at the center of _The Centauri Device_ lies the potential of the destruction of space itself, as a concept, as well as a more thorough and interesting exploration of space-faring societies than in Bester's great work.
 It is a book filled with weird and aweomse ship names, hedonistc anarchists fighting it out in space, breakneck action and lots of existensialism.
 It's a ride and a half.

+#### Desert - Anonymous

+[Desert](http://theanarchistlibrary.org/library/anonymous-desert) is an anonymous essay about climate change from an anarchist perspective.
+It aims to break up what it sees as the very liberal and romantic conception of "the end of the world" that is so prevalent in ecological discourse and instead replace it with a more sober and local view of climate catastrophe.
+It argues that climate catastrophe, while always terrible, is also always coming and we should thus try and see what opportunity exists within it.
+Since the world is (probably) not going to collapse at once, there's opprtunity here for resistance and for new societies, organized around new lines.

 #### Monica Byrne - The Girl in the Road

 While _The Girl in the Road_ doesn't explicitly touch on anarchy, it has overtly feminist, anti-colonial, and individualist themes.
 It also deals with climate change, which is a topic no anarchist can today afford to overlook.
 The book is written from the perspectives of two women, one of which is located in India while the other is in East Africa.
 They both struggle with notions of the body, sexuality, coming of age, religion, and technology.
 Throughout the book, Byrne daftly weaves the personal and the general, in a style that is very much reminiscent of Ursula Le Guin (whom the author has said had much influence on her).